victorporof/Tilt/README.md

     ./build extension

 Also, you can append the `minify` parameter to minify the sources.
 The compiled files are in the [bin](https://github.com/victorporof/Tilt/tree/master/bin) folder.
-If the extension was built, inside [build](https://github.com/victorporof/Tilt/tree/master/bin/build) you can find the unpacked [Tilt.xpi](https://github.com/victorporof/Tilt/raw/master/bin/Tilt.xpi) archive.
+If the extension was also built, inside [build](https://github.com/victorporof/Tilt/tree/master/bin/build) you can find the unpacked [Tilt.xpi](https://github.com/victorporof/Tilt/raw/master/bin/Tilt.xpi) archive.

 Tilt uses the [Google Closure compiler](https://github.com/victorporof/Tilt/tree/master/bin/google-closure) to minify the Javascript files, with the `--compilation_level ADVANCED_OPTIMIZATIONS` flag.
 Therefore, some [Javascript externs](https://github.com/victorporof/Tilt/blob/master/bin/google-closure/tilt-externs.jsext) must be specified so important variable names are not renamed.